freebasic/fbfrog/readme.txt

        do "long" in place of every "enum Foo" type. (would have to calculate enumconst value if no initializer given)

-- Expressions/const folding:
-  - has issues with 32bit/64bit, using Longint internally, so e.g. ~(0xFFFFFFFF)
-    comes out as &hFFFFFFFF00000000 instead of &h0.
-Need to respect C number literal dtypes & sizes.
+- #if expression evaluation:
+  - Support unsigned values
   - Don't crash on (INT_MIN / -1) or (INT_MIN % -1)

-  - Need to handle unsigned relational BOPs properly
-  - Only #if expressions need to be evaluated, but nothing else. astOpsC2FB() is still needed, and may also have to insert clng()'s at certain places to ensure FB produces 32bit int values...
+- Should astOpsC2FB() insert clng() at various places to ensure that C int expressions produce 32bit values even in 64bit FB?
-  - Only insert - negation UOPs around logical ops if not in bool context, then the complex folding functions can be removed.

 - char array should be translated to zstring * N: static char s[10] = "hello";